What is a California Life Estate?

 - The attorney could include a provision in your estate plan to create a life estate in the property upon your death.

-If you have any questions or would like to schedule a no-cost consultation to discuss a California life estate, please feel free to contact the Law Offices of Daniel A. Hunt.
+If you have any questions or would like to schedule a no-cost consultation to discuss a California life estate, please feel free to contact our law firm.

 Law Offices of Daniel A. Hunt